Basic French Omelette Recipe

 For a sweet omelet, omit pepper and add a dash of sugar to egg mixture.
 Fill with preserves, finely chopped toasted nuts or berries; dust with powdered sugar.
 For an elegant touch, spoon a tablespoon of warmed Cognac or Grand Marnier over and flambé.

-Made-to-order: Omelets are best cooked one at a time and served immediately.
+Made-to-order: French omelettes are best cooked one at a time and served immediately.

-For more servings, multiply the recipe as needed, preparing only as many eggs as you will use in a short time.
+For more servings, multiply the French omelette recipe as needed, preparing only as many eggs as you will use in a short time.
 Use 1/2 cup egg mixture per omelet.

 Omelet pans are shallow and have sloped sides – designed for ease of moving the omelet mixture during cooking and for sliding the finished omelet out.
 If you don’t have an omelet pan, it’s best to use a heavy skillet with sloping sides.

 For beginners: 1/3 to 1/2 cup filling for a 2-egg omelet can be difficult to manage at first.
-Try putting only half the filling inside the omelet.
+Try putting only half the filling inside the French omelette.
 Spoon the rest across the top of the omelet after it’s on the plate.